Degrees Offered: Ph.D., M.S.

 - Strong track record for graduates attaining careers in academia, research institutes, biotechnology and pharmaceutical companies, and state and federal governmental agencies.

 Applicants are expected to have had adequate preparation in the biological and physical sciences.
 This typically includes general and organic chemistry, physics, one semester of calculus, a year of general biology, a semester or more of biochemistry, and general microbiology.
 Formal courses in quantitative analysis and statistics are recommended.
 Applicants with deficiencies in these background courses who are admitted to the program may be required to complete appropriate coursework without graduate credit.
-Applicants must submit a personal statement, current scores (within five years) from the general GRE test, and three letters of recommendation.
+Applicants must submit a personal statement and three letters of recommendation.
 The personal statement should specify the applicant's motivation for pursuing an advanced degree, research interests, and names of potential faculty mentors.
 International applicants living outside the U.S. should initially complete a free online pre-application.
 If approved for a full application, applicants must submit current TOEFL scores in addition to the items listed above.
 Each applicant to the graduate program must be sponsored by a Microbiology graduate program faculty.
 A mutual decision for assignment to a graduate research advisor is expected before the second semester of study.

 MICR 805 - Immunology